emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

 ```

 :::tip
-These keyspace and tables must be created before we create the data bridge to Cassandra.
+These keyspace and tables must be created before you create the data bridge to Cassandra.
 :::

 ### Create a data bridge to Cassandra